hites77/Bacteria-hybrid-genome-assembly-pipeline/README.md

 _Note: Name of Nextflow process is written in parenthesis.
 Eg. (`cleanShortReads`)_

+### Genome assembly + evaluation: `main.nf`

+Perform genome assembly using [`assemble.nf`](#genome-assembly-assemblenf) followed by assembly evaluation using [`evaluateChromosome.nf`](#assembly-evaluation-evaluatechromosomenf-evaluateplasmidnf), if the assembly contains exactly 1 contig.
+If there is more than 1 contig, then evaluation will not be carried out.
+It will be up to the user to inspect the assembly and decide how they want to split the contigs for evaluation.
+Evaluation can be carried out using the [`evaluateChromosome.nf` and `evaluatePlasmid.nf` scripts](#evaluation).

+Command line parameters are the same as `assemble.nf`.

 ### Genome assembly: `assemble.nf`

 Assemble a genome from raw Illumina and Pacbio reads.
-Some basic statistics (number of contigs, size of contigs, and circularity of contigs) are given.
-More detailed evaluation can be done using [`evaluateChromosome.nf` and `evaluatePlasmid.nf`](#evaluation).
+The final assembly will be in the file `assembly/pilon/final_pilon_assembly.fa`.
+Some basic statistics (number of contigs, size of contigs, and circularity of contigs) will be given in the file `assembly/assembly-summary.json`.

 ``` sh
 nextflow run assemble.nf --illumina1 <path> --illumina2 <path> --pacbio <path> --outdir <path> \